the-louie/adafruit-feather-m0-lora-ttn/Readme.md

+This project is based on [werktag/m0-lorawan-ttn](https://github.com/werktag/m0-lorawan-ttn).
+We are grateful for that work; this code would not exist without it.

+---

 # Adafruit Feather M0 LoRa on The Things Network

 This tutorial describes how to setup the [Adafruit Feather M0 with RFM95 LoRa Radio](https://www.adafruit.com/product/3178) for [The Things Network](https://www.thethingsnetwork.org/) and transmit batched temperature logs and battery voltage.